Please note, I’ll update this post further once other events/dates/tickets have been released for 2021

 National Trust Midlands

-We’re huge fans of visiting National Trust properties and enjoyed the Stoneywell October Half Term nature trails last autumn, so look forward to checking out some of the other properties this year while Stoneywell remains closed.
+We’re huge fans of visiting National Trust properties and enjoyed the Stoneywell October Half Term nature trails in autumn 2019, so look forward to checking out some of the other properties this year.

 National Trust properties are a great way to enjoy autumn and explore nature, and across the East Midlands you can find everything from pumpkin crafts through to autumn discovery walks.